John Barnes: Liverpool

+"Between 1987 and 1991 Barnes was a phenomenon.
+His ability to beat players without appearing to change gear was a gift that only a select few players have ever been able to showcase."

+— —The Guardian on Barnes' first four seasons at Liverpool where he played as a winger.

 Barnes arrived at Kenny Dalglish's Liverpool in the same close season as England teammate Peter Beardsley and linked up with new signings John Aldridge and Ray Houghton.
 He signed for the club on 9 June 1987.
 He debuted for the Reds along with Beardsley on 15 August in the 2–1 league win at Arsenal at Highbury.
 After nine minutes, Barnes and Beardsley combined to set up Aldridge to score.
 Barnes' first Liverpool goal was on 12 September beating Oxford United 2–0 at Anfield.

-Barnes' plinth outside Anfield marking his ten years with Liverpool, including his performance in the 5–0 win over Nottingham Forest in April 1988.
+Barnes' plinth outside Anfield marking his ten years with Liverpool.
+The inscription commemorates his performance in the 5–0 win over Nottingham Forest in April 1988.

 In Barnes' first Liverpool season, they won the League title, remaining undefeated for the first twenty-nine games of the season.
 Barnes' fifteen Liverpool league goals in his first season there was second only to John Aldridge.
 The 2–1 defeat at Nottingham Forest on 2 April was the last of only two league defeats that season.
 Eleven days later, Barnes, Beardsley, Houghton and Aldridge were instrumental in Liverpool's 5–0 home win over Forest described by Tom Finney as "One of the finest exhibition I've seen the whole time I've played and watched the game.
 You couldn't see it bettered anywhere, not even in Brazil."
 The double however was thwarted by Lawrie Sanchez' Wimbledon goal beating Liverpool 1–0 in the 1988 FA Cup final.
 Barnes was a key performer on the "Anfield Rap"; the club's cup final song that UK charted at number 3.
-Barnes was voted PFA Player of the Year.
+In recognition of his stellar displays throughout the season, Barnes was voted PFA Player of the Year, finishing ahead of his Liverpool teammate Steve McMahon.